PStreiffer/Error-Calculator/README.md

 More may come soon.

-This calculator was developed by Phoebe Violette Streiffer, 2025.
+developed by Phoebe Violette Streiffer, 2025.